 Fungus gnats closely resemble tiny little houseflies and will buzz around the top cola of the plant.
 Adults are not actually such a big issue, it's the larvae you will need to look out for.
 They live in the soil and attack the roots, severely diminishing the plant's health and ultimately stunting its growth.

-If you notice the plants taking on a wilted appearance, or some leaf yellowing, drooping, and spots - and there is no obvious nutrient deficiency issues and you have been watering correctly then you are probably dealing with Fungus Gnats.
+If you notice the plants taking on a wilted appearance, or some leaf yellowing, drooping, and spots - and there are no obvious nutrient deficiency issues and you have been watering correctly then you are probably dealing with fungus gnats.

 For the larvae, diatomaceous earth sprinkled liberally over the topsoil should do the trick, and just place a few sticky traps out to deal with the adults.
 You will also want to let the substrate dry right out for a day or two and make sure you are not overwatering.